-Suppose that one has a set of wing-lengths, all over 100 mm.
+Suppose that one has a set of wing-lengths, all over 100mm.
 The calculations will be considerably eased if one takes 100 off each value before carrying out the calculations.
-Of course, one must remember to add it on again when one comes to work out the means.
+Of course, one must remember to add it on again when one comes to work out the mean!

 Does one need to make any adjustment when one works out the variance or the standard deviation?
-No: the amount of variation is not changed by subtracting the same amount from each value in the set; the values of $(x - \overline{x})$ remain unaffected; and the values of Σx^2 and of $(\Sigma x)^2/n$ are reduced by exactly the same amount, so that the difference between them is unaffected.
+No - the amount of variation is not changed by subtracting the same amount from each value in the set; the values of $(x-\overline{x})$ remain unaffected; and the values of $(\overline{x}\cdot\overline{x})^2/n$ are reduced by exactly the same amount, so that the difference between them is unaffected.

-The effects on the values of Σx^2 and $(\Sigma x)^2/n$ are another advantage of this sort of reduction.
+The effects on the values of $\sum x^2$ and $(\sum x)^2/n$ are another advantage of this sort of reduction.
 Subtracting 100 from each x value causes each of these values to be reduced by 10000n, which will be a very large amount if n is large.
 Thus such reduction may help to prevent the rounding off errors that might otherwise occur when using a calculator of somewhat limited capacity.